Types of Palm Trees in Florida (With Pictures and Names) – Identification Guide

 Arikury palm is a dwarf tree suitable for small gardens in Florida

 The arikury palm is a perfect small accent palm, ideal for compact Florida landscapes.
-The super-long palmate fronds extend directly from the ground and clump together into a tree-like plant.
+The super-long, dark-green palmate fronds extend directly from the ground and clump together into a tree-like plant.
 The long fronds measure 4 to 6 ft.
 (1.2 – 1.8 m) long and have an arching and drooping habit.

 The attractive arikury palm grows up to 6 ft.
 (1.8 m) high with a spread of 10 ft.
 (3 m).
 The identifying feature of this Florida palm is its distinctive toothed petioles.
 Unlike other ornamental palms in Florida, the arikury palm lacks a smooth crown-shaft.

-European Fan Palm / Mediterranean Fan Palm (Chamaerops humilis
+European Fan Palm / Mediterranean Fan Palm (Chamaerops humilis)

 Chamaerops humilis